Agrarsense

 Semantic segmentation camera

-This camera classifies every object in the view by displaying it in a different color according to its stencil value.
+This camera classifies every object in the view by displaying it in a different color according to its set stencil value.

 Semantic camera colors are as follows: